lil-lab/cerealbar/agent/config/README.md

 A program can have one of the following `RunType`:

 - `TRAIN`, which trains a model.
-- `EVAL`, which evaluates a trained model.
+- `EVALUATE`, which evaluates a trained model.
 - `REPLAY`, which replays a previously-recorded game.

 `ProgramArgs` is set of arguments defining how to run the main function.
 It